OHDSI/TxPath/README.md

 **Community Objectives**
 * Modify TxPath WebAPI files to support latest version of WebAPI and SqlRender
-* Deploy full UI as standalone application pending determination of optimal location for TxPath within Atlas.
+* Determine optimal location for TxPath within Atlas or deploy as full standalone application

 Apache 2.0 License